mseminatore/TeslaJS/README.md

 1. Added two new samples in **1.0.22**, see the **guiSettings** and **mobileEnabled** descriptions.
 2. Renamed the **mockla** sample to **testla** in **1.0.25**
+3. Significant updates to **testla** in **1.0.26**.
+Added web views for server state.

 ## Known Issues

 1. Streaming support is still being tested.
 Please report any issues.
 2. The **testla** sample is still in active development.
-Suggestions welcome but please hold bug reports.
+Setting state through webviews is not working.
+Suggestions are welcome but please hold bug reports.

 # Tesla API Documentation